wwpass/passhub/InstallingPassHubOnLinux.md

 sudo nginx -s reload
 ```

-**Tip**: to temporarily disable your PassHub instance in Nginx, remove the symbolic link in the `/etc/nginx/sites-enabled/`
+**Optional Tip**: If you need to temporarily disable your PassHub instance in Nginx, remove the symbolic link in the `/etc/nginx/sites-enabled/`
 directory and reload Nginx configuration like this:

 ```bash